 There is no shortage of AI conferences nowadays and it is always interesting what the real business people take home.
-To get valuable insights into this, we asked three of our top specialists - Butch Reh, Vice President Sales North America, David Bayer, VP Text Analytics, and Olga Frumkina, Marketing Director ABBYY Russia - to share their impressions.
+To get valuable insights into this, we asked three of our top specialists - Butch Reh, Vice President Sales North America, David Bayer, VP Text Analytics, and Olga Frumkina, Marketing Director ABBYY Asia - to share their impressions.
 All the three were present at the recently concluded AI Summit in San Francisco.
 After all, one of the most important aspects of attending the AI conference, besides thought leadership, is exchanging ideas with our readers and finding inspiration.

 We asked Butch, David and Olga what they saw as the main trends in AI after visiting the AI Summit in San Francisco?
 And what were their strongest impressions?
 And got these replies:

 My biggest takeaway is that customers are starting to look beyond the hype.
 They want to know how AI is used to solve real business problems, and drive value to the organization.
 ABBYY was one of two linguistic, text-oriented, companies at the conference, and the only one with a strong content analytics platform.
 We had a series of deep conversations with Fortune 100 companies who inquired directly, without any prompting or discovery, about contract analytics and compliance use case and capabilities that are a sweet spot for ABBYY Text Analytics.
 The platform approach, coupled with our focus on risk analytics, resonated strongly.
 Net/net: ABBYY will continue to differentiate itself by the value we provide based on AI technologies, and the innovative solutions that we bring to market.
 The world does not need another generic AI algorithmic tool vendor.